Free USA shipping. Free international shipping for orders above $200.

 Over time, I’ve gradually developed a bespoke made-to-order fashion model that seeks to minimize waste, extend the life-cycle of clothing, and encourage a more conscious purchasing behavior on the part of the consumer.

-As a self-contained atelier, I design silhouettes, create my own fabric, source for materials, draft paper patterns, and sew the apparel to completion.
+As a self-contained atelier, we design silhouettes and textile artwork, source for materials, draft paper patterns, and sew the apparel to completion.
 Each bespoke garment is born out of a creative collaboration between the wearer and the maker.
-I initiate the design concept; she provides feedback and ideas about her personal style.
+We initiate the design concept; she provides feedback and ideas about her personal style.
 This process ensures a high-quality design with a precise fit and, as such, enhances the usability and value of the garment.

 My Creative Process